-Residential child care is a form of child care provision where vulnerable children live with a group of other children looked after by paid staff who work on a shift basis and live elsewhere.
+CELCIS (Centre for Excellence for Looked After Children in Scotland) states that the distinguishing feature of residential care compared with something such as foster care, a family based form of caring for vulnerable children, is that children live with a group of other children looked after by paid staff who work on a shift basis and live elsewhere.
 The staff work in the lifespace of the children and young people, using this as the setting for the work they attempt to engage in.
-When talking about how residential child care is a unique environment, Mark Smith quoted Frank Ainsworth when he stated that:

-The sources listed in the ‘see also’ section below were used when creating this week’s materials - you can consult them for more information on the topic.
+The following source was used when creating this week’s materials - you can consult this for more information on the topic.

 © University of Strathclyde